EwasWorld/CodingChallenges/src/googleCodeJam/mar2021/qualifying/problem3/Problem3Info.md

 2. i=2, j=2 -> [1,2,4,3]
 3. i=3, j=4 -> [1,2,3,4]

-- Input: list size on one line followed by the list (items are separated by a space).
-All items in list are distinct
+- Input: list size, N, and a target cost, C
-- Output: total cost of sorting the list
+- Output: a list, L, of space-separated integers of size N where the cost of Reversort(L) is C

 ## Musings
-Example list: 4213
-1 is smallest so reverse: [421]3 (becomes 1243)